 Besides visiting the museum, a walk through Germany's oldest nature reserve is worthwhile.
 In the Ice Age Game Reserve there are aurochs, bison and tarpans to discover, and the Stone Age playground opposite invites you to climb and romp.

-New Neanderthal highlight: In December 2022, the Höhlenblick Adventure Tower opened at the Neanderthal site.
-The 22 m high tower lets guests travel back to the Stone Age through virtual telescopes.
-Height enthusiasts can take the shortcut through the climbing tunnel at a height of 20 meters.
+The Höhlenblick Adventure Tower at the Neanderthal Site is another highlight of the Neanderthal Site.
+The 22-meter-high tower allows visitors to travel back to the Stone Age using virtual telescopes.
+Those afraid of heights can take the shorter route through the climbing tunnel at an elevation of 20 meters.